 - Dry brine overnight – allowing the seasonings to set on the breast overnight will infuse the meat with aromatics, creating more flavor.
 Simply cover the meat with the dry rub and store in a sealed container overnight in the refrigerator.

-Store up to 3 days in the fridge in a tightly sealed container or consider freezing.Can you freeze turkey leftovers?
+Store up to 3 days in the fridge in a tightly sealed container or consider freezing.Can you freeze leftovers?

 Yes, absolutely.
 This is one of my favorite things about Thanksgiving leftovers.
 Turkey freezes very well in freezer bags or tightly sealed, freezer-safe storage containers.
 Leftovers should keep well frozen for up to 6 months.
 Nutrition information is calculated using Homemade All-Purpose Seasoning, made with kala namak black salt, which is lower in sodium than sea salt.Nutrition